gracytriyar/Sales-Analytics/README.md

 # Sales Analytics Dashboard

+## 🏢 Business Problem / Context
+A retail company wants to improve revenue, optimize product performance, and enhance customer retention.
+They have detailed sales transaction data with customers, products, dates, regions, and shipping info.
+However, they don’t know:
+- Which products are profitable or underperforming
+- Who their top customers are
+- How geography impacts sales
+- How shipping affects delivery efficiency and customer satisfaction
+- How sales trends evolve over time

+Your task is to provide actionable insights that can help the business make strategic decisions.

+---

+## 🎯 Business Problem Statement
+The company aims to **increase revenue, optimize product performance, improve customer retention, and make data-driven operational decisions**.
+Using detailed sales data, the project identifies **top products, customers, and regions**, analyzes **revenue patterns**, assesses **operational efficiency**, and forecasts **future sales** to guide strategic business actions.

+---
 ## 📌 Project Overview
 This project demonstrates **end-to-end Sales Analytics** using Python, MySQL, and Power BI.
 The goal is to analyze sales data to uncover **revenue trends, customer behavior, product performance, and regional insights**, and to present findings through interactive dashboards.